Ekdohibs/flambda-backend/README-CHAMELON.md

   - The file itself does not compile without its associated `.mli` file.
 However, this prevents some minimisations; as such, we perform two successive minimisations, one with the `.mli` file, followed by minimizing the result of the first one, which does not need the `.mli` file to compile.
-This allows us to successively reduce a ~3800 lines file, to a ~700 lines file, to a file with only a couple dozen lines.
+This allows us to successively reduce a ~4000 lines file, to a ~450 lines file, to a file with 34 lines.

   - It does not crash the compiler like the others, instead producing an error at runtime.
     Fortunately, there is a pattern in the produced code we can look for, which can